Peer reviews and additional information

 • Historical heritage

-• Landscape and visual
+• Landscape and Visual

 • Land use and planning

-To give the reader the best understanding of the reviews, the independent peer review reports should be read in conjunction with the relevant technical reports exhibited with the EES.
+To give the reader the best understanding of the reviews, the peer review reports should be read in conjunction with the relevant technical reports exhibited with the EES.

 Program change advice